ModelEarth/io/communities/Communities.md

 Innovative Web Applications for&nbsp;States&nbsp;and&nbsp;Communities -->

-ModelEarth provides collaborative tools for visualizing [economic impacts](/localsite/info/) in local communities, states and countries using 24 indicators - including job growth, value-added, air quality, energy use, water use, land use, biodiversity, local conservation projects using an economy-wide input-output model of industries, households and the environment
+ModelEarth provides collaborative tools for visualizing [economic impacts](/localsite/info/) in local communities, states and countries using 24 indicators - including job growth, value-added, air quality, energy use, water use, land use, biodiversity, local conservation projects using an economy-wide input-output model of industries, households and the environment.

 <!--
 and [global development goals](https://sdgs.un.org/goals)